SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 The credits associated with the trial org allocations don’t impact the parent org’s credits allocation.
 :::

 You can upgrade a trial org by editing the org and changing the Plan Type.
-When you upgrade a POV Trial org, if the org is in a different Sumo Logic deployment from the parent org, the Credits çalculator may add a deployment factor, which is a percentage upcharge that varies by deployment.
+When you upgrade a POV Trial org, if the org is in a different Sumo Logic deployment from the parent org, the Credits calculator may add a deployment factor, which is a percentage upcharge that varies by deployment.

-The plan gets downgraded to [**Free** plan with limitations](/docs/manage/manage-subscription/cloud-flex-credits-accounts/#cloud-flex-credits---account-types) once the 45-day POV trial period is over.
+The plan gets downgraded to [**Free** plan with limitations](/docs/manage/manage-subscription/sumo-logic-credits-accounts/#credits---account-types) once the 45-day POV trial period is over.
 To prevent this from happening, Sumo Logic provides indicators about the expiration date in two different places on the platform.

 * **View details for the selected organizations**.
 You can see the **Plan Expiry** date with information about the downgrading of your plan in the view details side panel for the selected organizations.
 This tooltip is different for CSV and Non-CSV provisioned child org.
 * **Child org table**.
 If the number of days left for expiry is less than 14, a warning icon with the expiry date will be shown against the respective organizations, and the information about downgrading your plan will turn into a warning with the same message.